 In 2023 alone, the American Cancer Society estimates about 19,710 women will be newly diagnosed with ovarian cancer, a type of gynecologic cancer.
 While this is much lower than the 297,790 women estimated to be diagnosed with breast cancer in 2023, ovarian cancer is often more deadly and is not talked about as frequently.
 Therefore, knowing your risk for ovarian cancer and taking precautions before a diagnosis can help save your life and the lives of your family members.

 Most ovarian cancer happens sporadically, with no clear reason why the cancer started.
-There are various lifestyle factors that can increase the risk for developing ovarian cancer, including being overweight, having children later in life or not at all, or taking certain medications such as hormone therapy after menopause.
+There are various lifestyle factors that can increase the risk of developing ovarian cancer, including being overweight, having children later in life or not at all, or taking certain medications such as hormone therapy after menopause.
 Among risk factors for ovarian cancer, age is the most important.
 However, having a family history of ovarian or other types of cancers can also increase your risk.

-Related reading: Do You Know Your Family Medical History?
+Related Reading: Do You Know Your Family Medical History?

 Hereditary Factors that Could Increase Your Risk of Ovarian Cancer